 Professional Associations and Service

 Dr. Beazely is a member of the Society for Neuroscience (SFN) and served as President of the Southern Ontario Neuroscience Association (SONA, sonasfn.org), an SFN local Chapter, in 2016.
-Since 2008, Dr. Beazely has been involved with the Waterloo Region Integrated Drugs Task Force (WRIDS, whatsyourrole.org) and currently serves as Vice-Chair of the WRIDS Steering Committee and Chair of the WRIDS Prevention Coordinating Committee.
-He is also a member of the Waterloo Region Crime Prevention Council (preventingcrime.ca).
+Since 2009, Dr. Beazely has been involved with the Waterloo Region Integrated Drugs Task Force (WRIDS, waterlooregiondrugstrategy.ca) and served as Chair of the WRIDS Steering Committee, Prevention Committee, and Special Committee on Opioid Response.
+He is an active contributor to committees focused on substance use education for pharmacy students and registered pharmacists.

 2000 BSc Pharmacy (University of Saskatchewan)